 The Board has adopted a written Code that applies to all directors, officers and employees of the Corporation and its subsidiaries.
-A copy of the Code is available on the Corporation's website at www.srhi.ca and under the Corporation's profile on SEDAR at www.SEDAR.com.
+A copy of the Code is available on the Corporation's website at www.threevalleycopper.com.
 The Board is responsible for monitoring compliance with the Code.
 To facilitate this, the Code requires all Corporation personnel to promptly report any problems or concerns and any actual or potential violations of the Code to the CEO or, if that is not possible or does not resolve the matter, to the Chair of the Audit Committee.
 The Corporate Governance, Compensation and Nominating Committee will receive reports from the CEO regarding breaches of the Code, and will in turn report those breaches to the Board.
-The Corporate Governance, Compensation and Nominating Compliants under the Code and report annually to the Board thereon.
+The Corporate Governance, Compensation and Nominating complaints under the Code and report annually to the Board thereon.
 Concerns or complaints can be reported on an anonymous basis in writing to the Chair of the Audit Committee.
 A waiver of the Code will be granted only in exceptional circumstances and by the Board only.